Advanced Diploma of Graphic Design

 Annual student tuition & material fees as published are subject to change given individual circumstances at enrolment.
 Fees listed are for 2019 and may increase annually over the duration of delivery.
 Advertised start dates and delivery locations are subject to viable student numbers.
 For more information please contact our Course Advisors on 1300 BOX HILL.

-A minimum IELTS overall score of 5.5 (Academic) with no band less than 5.0.
+A minimum IELTS overall score of 5.5 (Academic), or approved equivalent.

 A minimum TOEFL score of 530 for paper examination; 179 for computer based and 71 for internet based.